 Hi!
 I’m Patrick, a scientist and engineer passionate about building breakthrough AI for good.
 I lead an AI team at the Allen Institute for Artificial Intelligence (Ai2), where we develop large-scale, mixed-modality planetary models supporting a range of applications—including climate science, wildfire management, agriculture and food security, maritime intelligence, conservation and sustainability, biodiversity, and ecosystem health, as well as the many interconnections between them.
-You can learn more about my team’s work here.
+You can learn more at allenai.org.

-Before AI2, I worked in applied machine learning across startups, tech, and academia (CMU, McGill, and U. Pitt).
-I earned my Ph.D. from the Center for Neuroscience and the Center for the Neural Basis of Cognition at CMU, where my research focused on neural plasticity, learning, and decoding.
+Before Ai2, I worked in applied machine learning across startups, tech, and academia (Carnegie Mellon, McGill, and Univerisity of Pittsburgh).
+I earned my Ph.D. from the Center for Neuroscience and the Center for the Neural Basis of Cognition, where my research focused on neural plasticity, motor learning, and decoding.
 Earlier, I explored recurrent neural networks and causal inference.
-As an undergrad at McGill, I studied math and logic and spent a lot of time riding a beautiful Marinoni through Montreal’s icy streets.
+Before graduate school, I studied math and logic at McGill and spent a lot of time riding a beautiful Marinoni through Montreal’s icy streets.

 I live in the majestic Pacific Northwest with my wife and two young boys.
 Lately, I’ve been diving into home espresso—something that’s proving quite useful!